 Section 2: State Board of Education Outcomes Response Description A. How is social/emotional growth being measured?
-Yes SAEBRS through Fast Bridge is our screening tool; we are using the SAEBRS Teacher Screening Tool scores to make social groups as well as determine 1:1 work with our social worker and counselor.
+Yes Social skill data is being recorded through Skyward for every student and updated quarterly.
 Other Tools: Belonging survey Office Referrals and Chronic Absenteeism We will monitor and improve data related to Chronic Absenteeism and Discipline.

 B. What are the targets/goals related to social/emotional growth?
 Staff will use best practices to support student needs, address barriers, and enhance belonging.
 We will decrease S/E (Social-Emotional) office referrals by 2 % each year.
-We will set a goal using SABERS data and decreasing S/E lagging skills by 2 % each year.
+We will set a goal using Skyward data and decreasing S/E lagging skills by 2 % each year.
 We will decrease chronic absenteeism by 2 % each year.
 We will decrease Office Referrals by 2% as well.
 C. How do you determine students are ready for Kindergarten? (only if the building serves Kindergarteners) ASQ, Kindergarten Camp observation data, and preschools on campus help us determine if students are ready for Kindergarten.
 Our desire is an enhanced relationship with the preschools in order to ensure kindergarten readiness and universal preschool for all.
 D. What are the targets/goals related to Kindergarten Readiness? (only if the building serves Kindergarteners) Age requirements are set by our state.
 We have a goal of 100% ASQ Completion.
 Our current percentage is 99%.
 E. How are successes of Individual Plans of Study being measured?
 NA F. What are the targets/goals related to postsecondary completion/attendance? (only if the building serves Grade 12) NA G. How are you ensuring students are civically engaged?
 While we participate in Constitution Week, and Veterans Day, and have community partners, we feel this is an area in which we can improve.